 My Journey to Entrepreneurship

 Coming from a very humble background in Pakistan, I started working at the age of 14.
 I happened to be a bright student so there were always opportunities for me to offer private tuition.
-Though I didn’t originally consider myself choose teaching as a lifelong profession, I subconsciously developed an interest in teaching, training, and mentoring others.
+Though I didn’t originally consider myself choosing teaching as a lifelong profession, I subconsciously developed an interest in teaching, training, and mentoring others.

 I had an opportunity to come to the UK at the age of 18 for my further and higher education.
 I had to finance my first two years of education by doing odd jobs, but I was able to find a teaching job at the age of 20.
 This was a massive step in my career and seeing how an educational establishment was run fascinated me.
 I was 23 years old when I started my first institute offering vocational courses, and since then I have set up various small-scale ventures.